How to Stand Up For What’s Right, Even When It Feels Intimidating

 Envato Elements

-Standing up for what’s right takes courage, and it’s important to acknowledge and celebrate your own bravery.
-Even if you don’t always achieve the desired outcome, your willingness to speak your truth and stand up for your values is commendable.
-Be proud of yourself for taking a stand, regardless of the results.
+Standing up for your values takes real courage, and it’s important to acknowledge and celebrate your own bravery.
+Even if you don’t always achieve the desired outcome, your willingness to speak your truth is commendable and sets you apart from the crowd.
+Be proud of yourself for taking a stand regardless of the results because at the end of the day, you have to live with yourself.
+Knowing you did the right thing is a reward that no one can take away from you.

 13. Get support from people who share your values or have experience in advocating for change.